Dick Zimmer: Legal and academic career

+Early political involvement

 In 1973, he was elected to the Common Cause National Governing Board, a nonpartisan, nonprofit advocacy group and think tank with the mission to make political institutions more open and accountable.
 From 1974 to 1977, he served as chairman of New Jersey Common Cause.
 As chairman he successfully lobbied for New Jersey's Sunshine Law, which made government meetings open to the public.
 He also championed campaign finance reform, working closely with Thomas Kean, then a member of the New Jersey General Assembly.
-Zimmer then served as treasurer for Kean's reelection campaign.
+Zimmer served as treasurer for Kean's 1975 reelection campaign.

+In 1978, Zimmer made his first bid for public office as a candidate for New Jersey's 13th congressional district, located in the northwestern portion of the state.
+He sought the Republican nomination to challenge incumbent Democratic representative Helen Stevenson Meyner.
+However, he withdrew from the race after four months, citing fundraising challenges.
+His withdrawal likely helped Warren County prosecutor Jim Courter win the Republican nomination over Bill Schluter; Courter went on to defeat Meyner in the general election.

-New Jersey Legislature
+New Jersey General Assembly (1982–87)

+In 1979, Zimmer was a candidate for the New Jersey General Assembly in the 23rd district, challenging Democratic incumbent Barbara McConnell.
+He was unsuccessful, finishing third behind McConnell and Republican incumbent Karl Weidel.
+In 1981, the 23rd district was reorganized to become more Republican, losing Princeton Township and Princeton.
+McConnell ran for the Democratic nomination for governor rather than seeking re-election, and Zimmer, who relocated to Delaware Township was handily elected to succeed her.
+He was elected easily in 1983 and 1985.

-After moving to Delaware Township in Hunterdon County, he was elected to the General Assembly in 1981, serving until 1987.
-He was the prime Assembly sponsor of New Jersey's first farmland preservation law, resulting in the permanent preservation of 1,222 farms in the state.
-Zimmer also sponsored the legislation creating the state's radon detection and remediation program, which became a national model.
+In the Assembly, Zimmer was the prime sponsor of New Jersey's first farmland preservation law, resulting in the permanent preservation of 1,222 farms in the state.
+Zimmer also sponsored legislation creating the state's radon detection and remediation program, which became a national model.
 He was chairman of the Assembly State Government Committee from 1986 to 1987.

+New Jersey Senate (1987–91)

-In 1987, following the death of State Senator Walter E. Foran, Zimmer won a special election to replace him in the New Jersey Senate.
-He was later elected to a full term.
+In 1987, following the death of state senator Walter E. Foran, Zimmer won a special election to replace him in the New Jersey Senate.
+He was elected to a full term in November unopposed.
 In the Senate he served on the Revenue, Finance and Appropriations Committee.

+Zimmer was a staunch advocate of direct democracy, favoring initiative and referendum reforms to allow citizens to place issues directly on the ballot via petition.
+However, by the time Republicans gained control of state government in 1994, he was no longer in the legislature, and his proposal was never approved.